-- 1. Approval required from DEA for listed activities associated with the project.
+- Approval required from DEA for listed activities associated with the project.
 Basic Assessment conducted under NEMA, in accordance with the EIA Regulations. - 2.
-Permit to be obtained under National Forests Act (No. 84 of 1998) if protected trees are to be cut, disturbed, damaged, destroyed or removed. - Permit to be obtained from SAHRA under the National Heritage Resources Act (No. 25 of 1999) if heritage resources are to be impacted on. - Environmental Management Programme to be submitted for approval to DMR for burrow pits, under the Minerals and Petroleum Resources Development Act (No. 28 of 2002). - 5.
-Blasting permits are required from DMR in accordance with the Explosives Act (Act No 26 of 1956). - 6.
-Tar and macadam preparation processes are scheduled in terms of the Atmospheric Pollution Prevention Act (Act No 45 of 1965). - All wastes (general and hazardous) generated during the construction may only be disposed of at appropriately licensed sites (in terms of Section 20 of the Environment Conservation Act (Act No 73 of 1989). - 8.
-Hazardous substances must be stored and handled in accordance with the appropriate legislation and standards, which may include the Hazardous Substances Act, the Occupational Health and Safety Act, relevant associated Regulations, and applicable SABS and international standards. - Construction Regulations (2003) published under the Occupational Health and Safety Act (Act No 85 of 1993) apply to construction activities including "the moving of earth, clearing of land, the making of an excavation, piling, or any similar type of work".
+Permit to be obtained under National Forests Act (No. 84 of 1998) if protected trees are to be cut, disturbed, damaged, destroyed or removed. - 3.
+Permit to be obtained from SAHRA under the National Heritage Resources Act (No. 25 of 1999) if heritage resources are to be impacted on. - 4.
+Environmental Management Programme to be submitted for approval to DMR for burrow pits, under the Minerals and Petroleum Resources Development Act (No. 28 of 2002). - 5.
+Blasting permits are required from DMR in accordance with the Explosives Act (Act No 26 of 1956). - Tar and macadam preparation processes are scheduled in terms of the Atmospheric Pollution Prevention Act (Act No 45 of 1965). - 7.
+All wastes (general and hazardous) generated during the construction may only be disposed of at appropriately licensed sites (in terms of National Environmental Management: Waste Act 59 of 2008). - 8.
+Hazardous substances must be stored and handled in accordance with the appropriate legislation and standards, which may include the Hazardous

+- Substances Act, the Occupational Health and Safety Act, relevant associated Regulations, and applicable SABS and international standards. - 9.
+Construction Regulations (2003) published under the Occupational Health and Safety Act (Act No 85 of 1993) apply to construction activities including "the moving of earth, clearing of land, the making of an excavation, piling, or any similar type of work".
 A "health and safety plan" which addresses hazards identified, and includes safe work procedures to mitigate, reduce or control the hazards identified, is required under this Act.